e6f4e37l/virus-spread-simulator/README.md

 # Overview
 This simulation uses [matter.js](https://brm.io/matter-js/) and [chart.js](https://www.chartjs.org/) to help visualize the spread of a disease through a population of 100.
-It is intended to demonstrate that pandemic safety/prevention policies actually work.
+It is intended to demonstrate that pandemic safety/prevention policies actually work to lower R<sub>0</sub>.
 # Policies that can be varied
 There are a series of policies that can be modified to demonstrate how policies may acutally help "flatten the curve" and ease the pandemic:
 * Infection Rate